“Multiple Crossings: Movement and Metamorphosis in Atlantic Slavery and Freedom”

 I first encountered Accara and Gousarie while researching my recent book, Blood on the River: A Chronicle of Mutiny and Freedom on the Wild Coast (New York: The New Press, 2020) which reconstructs a substantial but little-known slave rebellion in 1763-1764 in Berbice, a Dutch colony on the northern tip of South America, now part of the Republic of Guyana.
 Accara and Gousarie were leaders in the uprising until they betrayed their comrades and joined the Dutch.

-The story starts in the mid-1740s, when Accara and Gousarie were forcibly uprooted from their communities in West Africa and shipped to the Dutch colony of Berbice.
+The story starts in the early-1740s, when Accara and Gousarie were forcibly uprooted from their communities in West Africa and shipped to the Dutch colony of Berbice.
 In 1763, Accara and Gousarie decided to join their fellow slaves in an armed bid for freedom.
 The rebellion quickly grew to encompass the entire colony and came very close to succeeding.
 When a year later, it became clear that the freedom fighters would lose, Accara and Gousarie did an about-face.
 They turned themselves in to the Dutch and offered to hunt down rebels and self-emancipated people hiding in the jungle in exchange for clemency and freedom.
 Accara and Gousarie were terrifyingly effective slave catchers, ensnaring over 600 people.
 The Dutch could not have won without them.

 This biography will challenge general readers to look beyond the usual portrayal of enslaved people as either victims or heroes.
 Accara and Gousarie defy such neat categorization, as they were victims, perpetrators, resisters, and collaborators – not just sequentially but, at times, simultaneously.
 Their diasporic lives embody a complex interplay of powerlessness, agency, accommodation, and resistance.
 Multiple Crossings delivers more fully human portraits that do, I would argue, greater justice to the traumatic predicaments of surviving slavery and achieving a modicum of freedom in a racist world.